Exploring the Robustness of stabilizing controls for stochastic quantum evolutions: QSMEs and their stability

-are independent Wiener process with respect to $\overline{\mathbb{P}}^{\rho}$.
-By applying the It\^o formula, we can obtain the stochastic master equation in terms of $\bar{W}_k(t)$ in the form \eqref{Eq:SME-P}.
-The rest of the statement follows from the derivation above. $\square$
+are independent Wiener processes with respect to $\overline{\mathbb{P}}^{\rho}$.
+By applying the It\^o's formula, we can obtain the QSME in terms of $\overline{W}_k(t)$ in the form \eqref{Eq:SME-P}.
+The rest of the statement follows from the derivation above.

-{Notice that \eqref{Eq:SME-P} is still of the form \eqref{Eq:SME}, up to the addition of the perturbations and a change of probability measure.
-The same construction and results of the Proposition above apply to \eqref{Eq:SME} with the {\em nominal} values of the parameters, yet with respect to a different measure.
+Notice that \eqref{Eq:SME-P} is still of the form \eqref{Eq:SME}, up to the addition of the perturbations and a change of probability measure.
+The same construction and results of the proposition above apply to \eqref{Eq:SME} with the {\em nominal} values of the parameters, yet with respect to a different measure.
 Consider $Y_k(t), Z^\rho_t$ and $\mathbb{Q}$ as above: for any $\rho\in\mathcal{S}(\mathcal{H})$, we define a probability $\mathbb{P}^\rho_t$ on $(\Omega,\mathcal{F}_t)$: $d\mathbb{P}^\rho_t=Z^{\rho}_t d\mathbb{Q}|_{\mathcal{F}_t}$.
 Since $Z^{\rho}_t$ is a nonnegative $\mathbb{Q}$-martingale, the family $(\mathbb{P}^{\rho}_t)_t$ is consistent, that is $\mathbb{P}^{\rho}_t(E)=\mathbb{P}^{\rho}_s(E)$ for $t\geq s$ and $E\in\mathcal{F}_s$.
 This defines a unique probability $\mathbb{P}^{\rho}$ on $(\Omega,\mathcal{F}_{\infty})$ by Kolmogorov's extension theorem.
 We will denote by $\mathbb{E}^{\rho}$ the expectation with respect to $\mathbb{P}^{\rho}$.
 Then, by applying the Girsanov theorem as above, we have that the stochastic processes

-are independent Wiener process with respect to $\mathbb{P}^{\rho}$.
+are independent Wiener processes with respect to $\mathbb{P}^{\rho}$.
 We refer to~\cite{barchielli2009quantum} for a complete reference on the physical interpretation of the above-mentioned Wiener processes.

-We can thus obtain exactly the SME \eqref{Eq:SME} using the same construction as in the proposition, this time in terms of $W_k(t)$, which describes the time evolution of the conditioned quantum state associated to the {\em nominal} parameters of the SME.}
+We can thus obtain exactly the QSME \eqref{Eq:SME} using the same construction as in the proposition, this time in terms of $W_k(t)$, which describes the time evolution of the conditioned quantum state associated to the {\em nominal} parameters of the QSME.